 Choosing how to arrange content on a site is always a challenge, and the number of options available are limited.
 Content can be sorted alphabetically, by date, by geographic proximity, by keyword search relevance, and even randomly.
-We have chosen a date-driven approach to arranging content, with the most recent content appearing at the top of all of our jobs pages (except for search results, which are sorted by keyword relevance).
+We have chosen a date-driven approach to arranging content, with the most recent content appearing at the top of all of our job by Category, State, National Park, and Season pages (except for search results, which are sorted by keyword relevance).

 Why use a date driven approach?